mrietveld/scratch/README.md

 ---

+I'm attaching the non-license to all part of the code:

+If you do any of the following:

-I'm attaching the non-license to all part of the code: if you should copy this code from the original location and/or modify it, you are required to REMOVE the original license and add one of your own choosing.
+- copy this code from the original location to your own project
+- modify this code in a fork of this project
+- use this code in any form (including in presentations, in a compiled form)

+Then you are required to:
+- REMOVE this license from the code
+- and ADD or ASSOCIATE a license of your choosing with the code.

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.